getslash/slash/doc/building_solution.rst

 .. _building_solution:

-Building a Testing Solution with Shakedown
+Building a Testing Solution with Slash
 ==========================================

-Shakedown is aimed at building complete testing solutions.
+Slash is aimed at building complete testing solutions.
 In this section we will explain a basic way to accomplish this.
 We will be covering how to create a testing package containing tests and global state for those tests, as well as how to lay the entire solution out and create a basic runner entry point.

 Let's say we're working in a company called *Microtech*, a company which manufactures microwaves.
 Let's also say we're now tasked with building the testing infrastructure for our microwave product line.